itoogii/itoogii/README.md

 ## Hi there 👋

 Welcome, My name is Battogtokh.
-I'm an IT expert.
-In my free time, I'm honing my skills in Web Development using React JS and FastAPI.
+I'm an IT Engineer.
+In my free time, I'm honing my skills in Web Development.

 - 📫 How to reach me: [click here to email](mailto:toogii@gmail.com)